Haripriya-Narahari/ragaident/README.md

 Not all artists are gifted note and raga identifiers.
 Any artist would have to spend a valuable amount of time figuring the raga / notes of a song in order to be able to reproduce it.
 For such artists, this application comes as a rescue.
 It uses Librosa a Python based library to identify the notes of a song and predict the raga of the song using machine learning models

+This project leverages the use of scipy and Librosa library to transform, identify and generate the notes of any song.
+The application takes a song file, performs Fourier transform and converts it into series of frequency values.
+These values are then converted to notes using the functions of Librosa library.
+These notes are used to predict the raga of the song.
+The raga of the song, the heart of the project is predicted using a supervised machine learning algorithm which is built on a set of songs with unique ragas.

+The application is hosted on flask server and apis have been created for different endpoints such as login, dashboard, notes generator, song manipulation and raga identification

 ## System Modules and Description
 ### Registration Page:
 Users can register to the application by using the registration/signup page.
 Here the users can enter their username, email, and password in the form provided.